 Some attorneys charge by the hour with different hourly rates for work performed by attorneys, paralegals, and secretaries.
 If this is the case, find out what the rates are.
 Other attorneys charge a flat fee for all or part of the services.
 This is not unusual, for example, if you are having documents prepared.
 Your attorney might use a combination of these billing methods.

 In addition to fees, most attorneys will charge you out-of-pocket expenses.
 Out-of-pocket expenses typically include charges for copies, postage, messenger fees, court fees, deposition fees, long-distance telephone calls, and other such costs.
 Find out if there will be any other incidental costs.

 The attorney may ask for a retainer.
 This is money paid before the attorney starts working on your case.
-It is usually placed in a trust account and each time the attorney bills you, he or she is paid out of that account.
+It is usually placed in a trust account; each time the attorney bills you, they are paid out of that account.
 Expenses may be paid directly from the trust account.
 The size of the retainer may range from a small percentage of the estimated cost to the full amount.
 In many cases, the total fee will be higher than the retainer.

 Get It In Writing

 Once you decide to hire the attorney, ask that your arrangement be put in writing.
 The writing can be a letter or a formal contract.
 It should spell out what services the attorney will perform for you and what the fee and expense arrangement will be.
 Remember — even if your agreement remains oral and is not put in writing, you have made a contract and are responsible for all charges for work done by the attorney and his or her staff.